Adammcadam/phasergame/README.md

 GitHub takes you back to the top of the page to allow you to rename the repository if desired.
 I kept it the same.
 These steps resulted in the finished site being deployed at https://adammcadam.github.io/phasergame/.
 Every subsequent push to GitHub on the master branch updates the deployed site to match.

+## Credits

+### Content

+The bricks, paddle and ball are taken from phaser.io

+### Acknowledegments

+I also took most of my inspiration from phaser.io for this game